minetest/minetest/doc/server_side_movement.md

-The server now has two new player positions: the player position from the beginning of the movement packet, and the player position calculated by applying the action log to the last known player position.
-Ideally, these two would be identical (and since this system does not affect the original player motion packet, this shows that the action log does not add any delay or lag to player motion).
+The server now has two new player positions: the player position from the beginning of the movement packet, and the player position calculated by applying the control log to the last known player position.
+Ideally, these two would be identical (and since this system does not affect the original player motion packet, this shows that the control log does not add any delay or lag to player motion).
 Realistically, the two will diverge more and more over time.
 The server has three basic choices how to deal with this situation: